-- Where can you let go of control in your organization and stand in a space of ‘not knowing’?
+- Where can you let go of control in your organization and stand in the space of not knowing?

-- What ‘big rules’ can you put in place instead for others to experiment within?
+- What significant rules can you put in place instead for others to experiment within?

 - Describe how are you leveraging collaboration and collective intelligence?
 From which undiscovered corners of your organization can you seek input?

 - How can you create psychological safety for others in your organization?

 - How are you amplifying connections, strengths and diversity and dialling down unhelpful comparisons, judgements and criticisms?

 - Are you listening from your head, your heart and your intuition?
 What does your intuition tell you about your most extensive conversation today?

 - Describe the context (the bigger purpose) you are holding for your team or organization?